arendjr/CI-Joe/README.md

 C.I.
 Joe attempts to make
 [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) a
 satisfying and manageable process, rather than a painful, necessary evil which takes days to properly set up.
-To achieve this, I've set two design goals:
+To achieve this, two design goals have been set:

  * C.I.
 Joe should come in an __easy-to-use package which takes zero configuration to set up__ in its basic form.
 No additional plugins should be